-Torstar Corporation is rolling the dice with a move into Ontario’s new and regulated online gambling market.
+Torstar Corporation is rolling the dice with a move into the new and regulated Ontario online gambling market.

-This week, the collector of papers, which include the Toronto Star and Hamilton Spectator, confirmed plans for a 2021 launch.
+Last summer, the collector of papers, which includes the Toronto Star and Hamilton Spectator, confirmed plans for a 2021 launch.
+The launch of Ontario’s expanded market of operators has since been pushed back to April 4, 2022.

 According to John Boynton, Vice-Chair of Torstar owner NordStar Capital, they are eager to enter Ontario’s regulated gambling space.
 Particularly with a made-in-Ontario online casino and sportsbook option.